- Respect and accept individual personality traits and differences.

 - Completion of all activities in your training book.

 - Knowledge of incident forms and completion.

-- Providing proper patient care in a timely manner.
+- Provide proper patient care in a timely manner.

-Your ski patrol vest will need to be set up by the first training day on the hill.
-You will need various items and then replenish as you use these items.
+Your ski patrol vest will need to be set up prior to the first on-hill training day.
+You will need various items, replenishing them as you use them.

 - Gloves* at least 6 pair